 (Data provided by the Office of National Statistics ONS)

 When Can I Remortgage on a Fixed Term Contract?

-If you are already on a mortgage but want to remortgage, this is still possible if you are on a fixed-term contract.
+If you are already on a mortgage but want to remortgage, this is still possible if your current contract is fixed-term.

 Most people remortgage once their current fixed-rate mortgage deal ends as this gives them the opportunity to get a better mortgage rate before moving onto their existing lender’s SVR (standard variable rate).